 |Max flour||Max yeast|

-If you need to reduce by the flour by something obscure such as 1/8, just reduce everything by something easier to calculate such as 1/4.
+If you need to reduce the flour by a trickier ratio such as ⅛, just reduce everything by something easier to calculate such as ¼.

-As the dough is being made in the machine, have handy extra flour to add to get the look and feel of it right while it is mixing, and don’t forget to measure and note how much extra you are adding.
+As the dough is being made in the machine the first time out, have handy extra flour to add to get the look and feel of it right while it is mixing, and don’t forget to measure and note how much extra you are adding.
 Check the dough five minutes after the mixing starts.
-It should be a smooth, slightly tacky ball congregating around the paddle.
+It should be a smooth, slightly tacky ball forming around the paddle.
 If it’s sticky or soft, you need more flour: if it appears really stiff or if the paddle is really labouring, it needs additional liquid a teaspoon at a time, and don’t forget to write down your additions!

 Note the maximum yeast amounts in the table above.
 Yeast in bread machines tends to be a far happier camper than outside of bread machines, as it is in an ideal temperature and humidity environment.
-So, you don't need as much as in manual recipes.
+So, depending on the recipe, you may not need as much as you did in manual recipes.

 Your manual recipe will probably have you dissolve the yeast in water first.
 Don’t do that when converting to a bread machine, and don’t forget the golden rule about yeast on the top of the other dry goods, well away from the liquids.

-In manual recipes, you may have added items such as raisins or olives somewhere at the start of the process: with Bread Machines, don’t add these things until you hear the raisin beep on your machine!
+In manual recipes, you may have added items such as raisins or olives somewhere at the start of the process: with bread machines, don’t add these things until later (if your machine has a raisin beep, add them then.)
 The first phase of kneading in bread machines is quite rough and may simply purée or shred your special ingredients.

-Expect to need a few goes at the recipe before you get it perfect.
-It's a good idea to make only “one improvement” at a time, so that if it doesn’t work, you know what it was.
-It's also helpful to compare your manual recipe with a bread machine recipe that seems close, to act as kind of a guideline.
+Expect to need a few refinement trials while converting the recipe before you get it perfect.
+It can be a good idea to make only “one improvement” at a time, so that if it doesn’t work, you know what it was.
+It is also helpful to compare your manual recipe with a bread machine recipe that seems close, to act as kind of a guideline.

-Machines have different loading instructions for the ingredients, but generally bread machine pros just disregard all that and do the following:
+Machines have different loading instructions for the ingredients, but many long-time bread machine users who have been through several machines say they just do the following:

-- all liquids or mooshy ingredients in first;
+- first, all liquids or soft ingredients (applesauce, fats, etc);

-Some bread machine writers advise to melt any fat such as butter, margarine or shortening in the microwave first, but most people never bother, and rightly so, as no reason is ever given for this.
+Some bread machine writers advise to melt any fat such as butter, margarine or shortening in the microwave first, but most people seem to say they never bother, and haven’t noticed any difference.